 - a facility (a train station or barracks such as Gare de l’Est),

 - an urban gateway (Porte d’Orléans, Porte de Clichy),

 - a square (Place de la République) or an important crossroads, or

 - a bridge (Pont au change).

-At that time, the rules of urban planning obeyed those inherited from the classical age.
-The aim was to create straight roads and to clear existing monuments or to build new ones.
+At that time, urban planning rules obeyed those inherited from the classical age.
+The aim was to create straight roads and to clear existing monuments or build new ones.

 The need for a focal point

 The long straight lines of the streets magnify the perspectives.
-However, with no monument, they end up diluting without any focal point.
+However, with no monument, they dilute without any focal point.